Formative assessment: Feedback

 There has been extensive research done on studying how students are affected by feedback.
 Kluger and DeNisi (1996) reviewed over three thousand reports on feedback in schools, universities, and the workplace.
 Of these, only 131 of them were found to be scientifically rigorous and of those, 50 of the studies shows that feedback actually has negative effects on its recipients.
 This is due to the fact that feedback is often "ego-involving", that is the feedback focuses on the individual student rather than the quality of the student's work.
 Feedback is often given in the form of some numerical or letter grade and that perpetuates students being compared to their peers.
 The studies previously mentioned showed that the most effective feedback for students is when they are not only told in which areas they need to improve, but also how to go about improving it.

-It has been shown that leaving comments alongside grades is just as ineffective as giving solely a numerical/letter grade (Butler 1987, 1989).
+It has been shown that leaving comments alongside grades is just as ineffective as giving solely a numerical/letter grade.
 This is due to the fact that students tend to look at their grade and disregard any comments that are given to them.
 The next thing students tend to do is to ask other students in the class for their grade, and they compare the grade to their own grade.